skeeto/skeeto.github.com/_posts/2022-05-14-A-lock-free-concurrent-generic-queue-in-32-bits.markdown

 ```

 This is a busy-wait loop, which makes for a simple illustration but isn't
 ideal.
-In a real program I'd have the producer run a job while it waits
+In a [real program][watc] I'd have the producer run a job while it
-for a queue slot, or just have it turn into a consumer (if this wasn't a
+waits for a queue slot, or just have it turn into a consumer (if this
-single-consumer queue).
-Similarly, if the queue is empty, then maybe a
+wasn't a single-consumer queue).
+Similarly, if the queue is empty, then
-consumer turns into the producer.
+maybe a consumer turns into the producer.
 It all depends on the context.

 The consumer might look like so: